xuankimtran/docs-1/pages/katalon-studio/docs/handle-webdriver.md

 > Starting in **Katalon Studio version 7.0.0**, the Katalon Studio's WebDriver extends the EventFiringWebDriver.
 Learn more about [EventFiringWebDriver](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/support/events/EventFiringWebDriver.html).

-You can use [WebDriverEventListener](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/events/WebDriverEventListener.html) to handle events started by the WebDriver, which happens before or after navigation; before or after a click, etc.
+You can use [WebDriverEventListener](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/events/WebDriverEventListener.html) to handle events started by the WebDriver, which happens before or after navigation, before or after a click, etc.

 Below is an example of how to add your custom `WebDriverEventListener` method: